rendis/abslog/README.md

 abslog.SetCtxKey("my-custom-key")
 ```

+**Note on Type Safety**: `SetCtxKey` automatically converts the string parameter to `ContextKeyType` to avoid Go's static analysis warning SA1029: *"should not use built-in type string as key for value; define your own type to avoid collisions"*.
+This ensures safe usage with `context.WithValue()` as recommended by Go's context package documentation, which states that context keys should be comparable and not of built-in types to prevent collisions between packages.

 ### Adding Custom Logging Libraries

 abslog is designed to be extensible.
 You can integrate any logging library that provides the standard logging methods.
 The process involves creating a generator function and using the LoggerAdapter.